 No sitting on a pillow with your legs crossed until it hurts.

 What I am talking about is a very minimal form of awareness, only 10 minutes in the morning can do the trick.
 I use the app „Headspace“ every morning.
 (At least I am still trying and struggling to make it a constant habit.)

 Meditation has become an important part of my daily routine because it simply calms down my mind and eases everything up.

-In fact, meditation is by far the most effective approach to master stress.
-When you do that every morning you will develop a natural resilience and a mindset of awareness and calm, that gives you the tool to handle stress at the moment of its appearance.
+In fact, meditation is by far the most effective approach to master stress, at least in my experience.
+When you start doing that every morning you will develop a natural resilience and a mindset of awareness and calm, that gives you the tool to handle stress at the moment of its appearance.

 Here is how it works – an Idea on how to get started with Headspace:

 Preserve your golden Eggs with a sharp Saw

 One of the most brilliant books I’ve ever read to improve my perspective on effectiveness is “The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change” by Stephen R. Covey.